DaveBenham/VenomModules/README.md

 # Venom
-Venom modules version 2.14.5 for VCV Rack 2 are copyright 2023, 2024, 2025 Dave Benham and licensed under GNU General Public License version 3.
+Venom modules version 2.15.0 for VCV Rack 2 are copyright 2023, 2024, 2025, 2026 Dave Benham and licensed under GNU General Public License version 3.

+This is the documentation for all free Venom modules.
+Check out the [Venom Premium site](https://github.com/DaveBenham/VenomPremium/blob/main/README.md) for documenation about commercial Venom modules.

 [Color Coded Ports](#color-coded-ports)
 [Themes](#themes)